SWI-Prolog/swipl-devel/CMAKE.md

 The following commands create   swipl-<version>-<nr>.<cpu>.deb file with SWI-Prolog to be installed in  /usr.
-The  process  creates a monolitic installer for a particular configuration of SWI-Prolog
+The  process  creates a monolitic installer for a particular configuration of   SWI-Prolog.
+This is *not* what is typically used to  create   packages  for  distributions.
+Distro package maintainers are referred to _Modular  packages for Linux_ below.
+The prodedure here is intended  to   create  custom  Debian packages for in-house deployment.

     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -G Ninja ..
     ninja
     cpack -G DEB

-#### Mudular packages for Linux
+#### Modular packages for Linux

 Most Linux distributions  with  to   install  SWI-Prolog  using multiple packages, notably to reduce dependencies.
 For  example, the xpce package